 Regardless of how it occurs, a misdiagnosis or a delayed diagnosis can have catastrophic or life-threatening consequences.
 Unreasonably delayed, a diagnosis may result in continued pain for the patient or the condition worsening.
 If the health care professional misreads test results or screenings, the patient may undergo completely unnecessary surgical procedures or never get the treatment they need.

 If you’ve suffered as the result of a delayed diagnosis or a missed diagnosis, it’s vital to be aware of your rights.
 If any of the health care professionals responsible for your treatment acted negligently in performing their duties and providing medical care, you may be able to claim damages for your extra medical expenses, the cost of ongoing or corrective treatments, pain and suffering, or the wrongful death of a loved one.
-The attorneys of Douglas, Haun & Heidemann believe that anyone who acts negligently in the medical treatment of patients has violated their duty to do no harm to the people they treat and that they need to be held accountable for their irresponsible actions.
+The Springfield personal injury attorneys of Douglas, Haun & Heidemann believe that anyone who acts negligently in the medical treatment of patients has violated their duty to do no harm to the people they treat and that they need to be held accountable for their irresponsible actions.

 Several factors can cause a botched diagnosis, and we have the experience to navigate any misdiagnosis case.
 Our firm has represented clients in the Springfield, Mo., area for over 100 years, and we will aggressively pursue just compensation and fight for the rights of our clients.
 Reach out to our team of legal experts to start reviewing your misdiagnosis case, or if you have any questions about medical malpractice law in Springfield.